 Pottering around the kitchen I saw on our all-purpose kitchen table a book that my housemate Tim is currently reading.
-It's Adam's Return: The Five Promises of Male Initiation by Richard Rohr.
-It's about how men can journey toward both authentic masculinity (as opposed to toxic masculinity) and an ever-deepening experience of God; the two goals being intertwined.
+It was Adam's Return: The Five Promises of Male Initiation by Richard Rohr, and I soon discovered that it's all about how men can journey toward both authentic masculinity (as opposed to toxic masculinity) and an ever-deepening experience of God; the two goals being intertwined.

 Leafing through Adam's Return I found myself reading the chapter that explores what Rohr identifies as "the four parts of a man's soul."
 These parts can also be understood as archetypes or God figures that men are invited to enter into and, in accordance with their individual inclinations and gifts, embody.
 These archetypes are the king (or wise man), the warrior, the magician, and the lover.
 Of the four, the lover has been the most neglected, indeed frequently maligned and discredited, in the Christian West.
 Rohr contends that this is because many "official" expressions and structures of Christianity (for example, the hierarchy of the Roman Catholic Church) do not integrate and validate the sensual, pleasure-loving, erotic part of a man.
 Instead, this part is distorted in its suppression, taking on "devious and destructive directions."

 Pagan spiritual path and, in particular, the ancient archetype (or God figure) of Cernunnos (left), has introduced me to a much broader and inclusive understanding of the "sacred masculine," one that welcomes and celebrates queer incarnations of both masculinity and union with the Sacred.